ksenia007/volaria/README.md

 In summary, the pipeline is as follows:

 - Build embeddings (example in volaria_main/ Steps 1–5)

-Then, either:
-- Train outcome models (Step 6-7).
+- [option 1] Train new outcome models (Step 6-7).
+- [option 2] Use pre-trained models

-- Generate figures/tables via scripts in manuscript/ (see file headers for inputs).
+Code in `manuscript` can be used to generate figures/tables via scripts in manuscript/ (see file comment on the top of the file for inputs).

-Or, use pre-trained models
-- Use embeddings to get predictions

 ---
 ### Environment Setup